 Following the same logic as using video to show off your corporate culture, seeing an applicant engage with you on-screen provides a fuller picture of who they are as a candidate and how they might fit into your role.

 Video interviews have a number of practical benefits, too.
 For one thing, they cut costs.
 One anecdote involves a hiring manager cutting her cost per job listing from $10,000 to $500 by implementing online interviews.
 They also reduce the time it takes to hire a candidate by 60%.

 Finally, the uses for video content don’t end when the candidate signs their offer letter.
 Video content is a great option for onboarding content.
 You could create a video giving a virtual tour of your office, or explaining the first-day procedures, or thanking the applicant for going through the recruiting process and welcoming them to the company.

 The options here are pretty endless, but they elevate the stage of recruitment that is often bogged down by paperwork and endless reading material.
 Save your new hires some stress by using video where you can.

 We hope these tips inspired you to revamp your recruiting tactics, and we can’t wait to see where you decide to use video.
-Your candidates with thank you for saving them from poring through long lines of text, and your company will thank you for saving time and money.
+Your candidates will thank you for saving them from poring over long lines of text, and your company will thank you for saving time and money.
 Talk about a win-win!